wohshon/jboss-store/README.md

 # oc new-app eap72-mysql-persistent-s2i --name=jboss-store -p SOURCE_REPOSITORY_URL=https://github.com/wohshon/jboss-store -p SOURCE_REPOSITORY_REF=monolith-mvc -p DB_JNDI=java:jboss/datasources/storeDS -p CONTEXT_DIR=''
 ```
-- Scale up to multiple PODs, cluster is form automatically and session failover can be tested using the cart.
+- Scale up multiple EAP PODs, cluster is form automatically and session failover can be tested using the cart by deleting the POD that is serving the request.
+The logs can be observed to determine which POD is serving the request.

 ### Seed data